-The problem is that when you spend with a credit card, there’s always that fudge factor to go little bit over your budget.
-When you spend with cash or with a debit card, it’s easier to stay in budget, since you don’t have the opportunity to carry the float (excess) over to the next month.
+The problem is that when you spend with a credit card, there’s always that fudge factor that makes you go a little bit over your budget.
+When you spend with cash or a debit card, it’s easier to stay on a budget since you don’t have the opportunity to carry the float (excess) over to the next month.

 Try and see which payment method better enables you to save money.
-If you’re highly disciplined, and you have a good cash back rewards program, a credit card may be the way to go.
-But if you find yourself spending more money using the credit card, cash or a debit card will work better for you.
+If you’re highly disciplined and have a good cash-back rewards program, a credit card may be the way to go.
+But if you find yourself spending more money using a credit card, cash, or a debit card will work better for you.